nilearn/nilearn/doc/introduction.rst

 Brain activity is measured in sessions that span several minutes, while the participant performs some a cognitive task and the scanner acquires brain images, typically every 2 or 3 seconds (the time between two successive image acquisition is called the Repetition time, or TR).

-A cerebral MR image provides a 3D image of the brain that can be decomposed into `a voxels`_ (the equivalent of pixels, but in 3 dimensions).
+A cerebral MR image provides a 3D image of the brain that can be decomposed into `voxels`_ (the equivalent of pixels, but in 3 dimensions).
 The series of images acquired during a functional session provides, in each voxel, a time series of positive real number representing the MRI signal, sampled at the TR.

 .. _a voxels: https://en.wikipedia.org/wiki/Voxel